Repetitions are not all alike: distinct mechanisms sustain repetition in language models: Experimental setup

 \section{Experimental setup}

-\textbf{Models.} We conduct our experiments on three scales of Pythia: 70m, 1.4B, 6.9B,~\citep{biderman2023pythia}, using a smaller scale dataset to fit our computational capacity with the biggest scale (as detailed in the Appendix).
-Results for Pythia-1.4b are presented in the main text, and results for the other models are included in the Appendix.
+We conducted our experiments on Pythia 1.4B~\citep{biderman2023pythia}, which provides intermediate training checkpoints, enabling analysis of learning dynamics while remaining small enough to run extensive experiments on all checkpoints.
+Experiments are run on A30 GPUs.
+A run on all heads of a single layer, for a single checkpoint can take up to 10h.
+We ran experiments for all layers, on 10 different checkpoints.

+\textbf{Dataset.} We designed a dataset to contrast two types of prompts, both eliciting repetitive outputs.
+First, we built a \textbf{raw set} of prompts by randomly sampling 1,000 well-formed human sentences from a Minipile partition of the Pile~\citep{kaddour2023minipile, gao2020pile} and truncating each to 32 tokens.
+These sequences were then input to the model, and continuations up to 1,000 tokens were generated using greedy decoding, a method known to induce repetition~\citep{holtzman2019curious, li2023repetition, xu2022learning}.

+From the raw set, we retained as \textbf{Natural} prompts only those sequences that spontaneously trigger repetitions under greedy decoding: specifically, cycles of more than one token that persisted until the end of generation (excluding repetitions of the end-of-text token).
+If a cycle did not start immediately after the original 32-token extract, we included in the prompt the model’s output up to the first token in the cycle.
+Constructed this way, when a prompt from this dataset is submitted to the model, it outputs cycle from the first generated token.

+For the \textbf{ICL} prompts, we sampled input from the set that did \textit{not} trigger repetitions at all during the 1000 token generation.
+By taking those raw sequences and repeating them at least once in the prompt, we create prompts which induce repetition in the model.

 \textbf{Repetition cycles}.
 We formally define the notion of repetition cycles as used in this work.
-A sequence of tokens \( \{w_t\} \) generates cycles of length \( n \) if there exists an index \( T \) such that for all \( t \geq T \):
+A sequence of tokens \( \{w_t\} \) is repetitive with cycles of length \( n \) if there exists an index \( T \) such that for all \( t \geq T \):

 where \( \{w_t\} \) is the sequence of tokens. \( T \) is the starting point of periodicity. \( n \) is the \textit{cycle length}.
 This means that for \( t < T \), the sequence may be arbitrary, but from \( T \) onward, it follows a periodic pattern.